Swedish government

 The parliament – representing the people

-The parliament makes the decisions and the government implements them.
+In Sweden, the parliament makes the decisions and the government implements them.
 The government also submits proposals for new laws or law amendments to the parliament.

 There is one exception to the rule of full national proportionality: a party must receive at least 4 per cent of all votes in the election to gain representation in the parliament, a rule designed to prevent very small parties from getting in.